 How it could be if we start to remember to cue our five second delay and help remind one another daily

-Have you ever wondered how in the violent storms some of the biggest and boldest trees had been uprooted?
-Are they left to lie scattered and displaced as they have succumbed to the attack of the fierce winds?
-They are then broken down into firewood and kindling or some other form to disperse to the world in need of fuel.
+Have you ever wondered how in the violent storms it had uprooted some of the biggest and boldest trees?
+Are they left to lie scattered and displaced, as they have succumbed to the attack of the fierce winds?
+We then break them down into firewood and kindling or some other form to disperse to the world in need of fuel.
 The tree that stood prominent moves away and yet it remains in the memory of those it presented itself.
 How about that Christians?
 Does this analogy remind you of anything?
 I think it does, the CROSS.
 Jesus was on a cross.
-He suffered for our sins; He died and rose again so that we could live in Him and He in us.
-He is everything the King of Kings, Lord of Lords and His tree was uprooted yet His Holy Spirit lives eternally.
-We need to be a tree for Christ one that shares and one that remembers the cross.
-One that tries with everything to be like Him always imparting the five-second delay of surrender.
+Jesus suffered for our sins; died and rose again so we could live in Him and He in us.
+The King of Kings, Lord of Lords and His cross is the root of our being.
+His Holy Spirit lives and we need to be a tree for Christ, one that shares and one that remembers the cross, and tries with everything to be like Him always imparting the five-second delay of surrender.

-Imagine Christians who live so strongly for the building of His kingdom as a body of Christ.
-Imagine the fuel they could provide as their trees stand on this earth.
-Imagine their tree one day, after many attacks of this earthly world being broken down and used for fuel, for the whole body of Christ.
+Christians should live strong building the kingdom as a body of Christ.
+Imagine, the fuel they could provide as their trees stand on this earth.
+Their tree’s one day, after many attacks of this earthly world being broken down and used for fuel, for the whole body of Christ.
 It is then the spirit of the body will soar to the heavens, home to their Father in Heaven.
 So let’s help one another with our five-second delay and keep looking up!
-Bring on the attacks because we are the body the BODY OF CHRIST and we will not be swayed; we are on a five-second delay.
+Bring on the attacks because we are the body OF CHRIST, and we will not sway; we are on a five-second delay.

 Do you want to be part of the Body of Christ, Can you Hold On to Surrender?